kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 ### §399.73   Definition of small business for Regulatory Flexibility Act.

-For the purposes of the Department's implementation of chapter 6 of title 5, United States Code (Regulatory Flexibility Act), a direct air carrier or foreign air carrier is a small business if it provides air transportation only with small aircraft as defined in §298.2 of this chapter (up to 60 seats/18,000 pound payload capacity).
+For the purposes of the Department's implementation of chapter 6 of title 5, United States Code (Regulatory Flexibility Act), a direct air carrier or foreign air carrier is a small business if it provides air transportation only with small aircraft as defined in [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.2   Definitions.|§298.2]] of this chapter (up to 60 seats/18,000 pound payload capacity).

 \[Doc.
 No. OST-96-1429, 61 FR 29019, June 7, 1996, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15947, Apr.
 16, 2019\]

 ### §399.75   Rulemakings relating to unfair and deceptive practices.

 \(a\) *General.* When issuing a proposed or final regulation declaring a practice in air transportation or the sale of air transportation to be unfair or deceptive to consumers under the authority of 49 U.S.C.
-41712(a), unless the regulation is specifically required by statute, the Department shall employ the definitions of “unfair” and “deceptive” set forth in §399.79.
+41712(a), unless the regulation is specifically required by statute, the Department shall employ the definitions of “unfair” and “deceptive” set forth in [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.79   Policies relating to unfair and deceptive practices.|§399.79]].

 \(b\) *Procedural requirements.* When issuing a proposed regulation under paragraph (a) of this section that is defined as high impact or economically significant within the meaning of 49 CFR 5.17(a), the Department shall follow the procedural requirements set forth in 49 CFR 5.17.
 When issuing a proposed regulation under paragraph (a) of this section that is not defined as high impact or economically significant within the meaning of 49 CFR 5.17(a), unless the regulation is specifically required by statute, the Department shall adhere to the following procedural requirements: